cran-task-views/MissingData/MissingData.md

     equally-spaced points in time and `r pkg("momentuHMM")` to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
+-   *Distance matrices*: Imputation for Euclidean distance matrix is implemented in `r pkg("edmcr")`, using different optimization approaches.
 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic
     Block models, `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements, and `r pkg("bnstruct")` provides an extension of various methods for Bayesian network inference from data with missing values.
+Oriented toward inference of species community networks, `r pkg("eicm")` uses an extension of binomial GLM that handles missing values.
 -   *Imputation for contingency tables* is implemented in `r pkg("lori")` that can also be used for the analysis of contingency tables with missing data.
 -   *Imputation for compositional data (CODA)* is implemented in in `r pkg("zCompositions")` (various imputation methods for zeros, left-censored and missing data).